niranjan23d/Auto-Power-Saver-Mode/README.md

 I created this script so that my PC goes into power saver performance mode, when idle.
 Run this script using task scheduler

-You will be needing all the files for this to work properly.
+You will be needing all the files in the same directory(folder) for this to work properly.

 I use this because I usually leave my system ON through the night for alarms, and even when I am not using it but I just don't want it to go to sleep.